 and carrying things home opens lots of opportunities for learning.

-In much the same way as we learn by doing, being able to consciously control a given behaviour only after experiencing failure and success in relatively uncontrolled behaviour.
+In much the same way as we learn by doing, we are able to consciously control a given behaviour only after experiencing failure and success in relatively uncontrolled behaviour.
 A gymnast learns a particularly difficult manoeuvre only after repeatedly trying with inadequate control.
 Collecting food and bringing it back to camp confers survival value on the individual and groups practising it; being able to carry things also makes moving camp (including stocks of food and tools) easier and more efficient.
-So it is easy to see that the development of bipedalism frees up the hands for carrying things while walking long distances, and that the settled conditions it makes possible also provide for prolonged childrearing, improved tool making and cooperation.
+So it is easy to see that the development of bipedalism frees up the hands for carrying things while walking long distances, and that the settled conditions it makes possible also provide for prolonged childrearing, improved tool making, cultural inheritance of tools, and cooperation.
 A number of psychological adaptations result, which are significant for the evolution of language and the intellect.

 Delayed gratification must be present in a rudimentary degree before carrying things is possible.
 Further, improved capacity for delayed gratification enhances the survival benefits derived from carrying things.
 A capacity for delayed gratification is both a precondition for and a result of carrying things.
 Consequently, given that both exist in rudimentary form in the predecessor species, they will co-evolve once the behaviour of collecting food, etc., and bringing it back to camp develops as a part of the species’ way of life.

 Delayed gratification is a psychological pre-condition for cooperative living.
 Indeed, without delayed gratification only immediate individual consumption of Nature is possible.

 Delayed gratification is the gap through which conscious awareness enters.